boynanboy/mydocker/README.md

 # for the code of Chapter 4.3 and whats next
 Using bind mount instead of aufs to implement docker volume

+# for the code of Chapter 4.4 and whats next
+the code 4.4 actually implemented a mini version of "docker export" instead of "docker commit", so I just changed name of command and functions to "export"

 # P.S
 branch {{branch}}-cheng is my modifications on {{branch}} which makes it runable on my machine